Skip advert

 Advertisement - Article continues below

 The bad news for car buyers doesn’t end there, because first-year VED rates for cars emitting up to 50g/km and 75g/km of CO2 will rise to £110 and £130 respectively.
 Up until April 2025, buyers of those cars pay just £10 and £30 respectively.
-And in what appears to be a harbinger for more tax hikes ahead, electric cars will no longer escape with a zero rate for VED.
-From April they’ll pay road tax like everyone else, but with only a £10 annual charge being levied.
+And in what appears to be a harbinger for more tax hikes ahead, EVs will no longer escape with a zero first year rate for VED.
+From April they’ll pay the standard rate of road tax like everyone else, but with only a £10 annual charge being levied in year one.

 The Chancellor hasn’t yet acted on the supplement to VED charged on cars costing more than £40,000, despite pleas from the industry to increase the price threshold which from April next year threatens to deter buyers of expensive EV models.
 However the budget briefing document says: “The government recognises the disproportionate impact of the current VED Expensive Car Supplement threshold for those purchasing zero-emission cars and will consider raising the threshold for zero-emission cars only at a future fiscal event, to make it easier to buy electric cars.”